Lute Rental Program

 In order to fulfill its purpose of advancing interest in the lute and its music, the LSA understands that it needs to help players, especially beginners, secure an instrument on which to learn.
 The rental fee needs to be low enough to encourage beginners to take up the lute and the instruments need to be of good enough quality such that the student is not hampered in learning by a poorly made or set up instrument.
 The LSA Lute Rental Program hopes to fulfill the needs of lutenists and aspiring lutenists by providing access to such instruments.
 LSA instruments are rented to LSA members only except for instruments designated for rent as stage props for productions.

-If you would like to help us grow the collection through a donation of money to buy an instrument or the donation of an existing instrument you have, please contact the Rental Program Director, Michael Grant.
+If you would like to help us grow the collection through a donation of money to buy an instrument or the donation of an existing instrument you have, please contact the Rental Program Administrator, Fiona Thistle.
 If you would like to ensure that your instruments are donated to the Rental Program as part of your will or legacy, please download and complete the Lute Donation Legacy Directive and mail it to the address indicated on it.
 It will be signed and the original mailed back to you so that you can attach it to your will or use it in your own way to alert your family to your intentions to donate your instruments to the Rental Program.

-How to rent an instrument:
+How to rent an instrument

 Step 1: Become a member of the LSA if you are not already one by clicking on the "Membership" button below and following the directions and payment requirements for becoming a member.

 Step 4: Follow the directions at the bottom of the Rental Agreement to complete your payment of the required $300 security deposit and first and last month's rental fees.
 Note: The initial rental period is for twelve (12) months.

 When your security deposit/first and last month's rental payments have been processed by the LSA (please allow 1-2 business days for this) the instrument you selected will be shipped to you via Fed-Ex or UPS ground service delivery (please allow 1-7 days for shipping depending on the area in the US in which you live).
 You will be responsible for reimbursing the Lute Rental Program for the costs of shipping the instrument to you.
 A PayPal invoice for those shipping costs will be sent to you the same day the lute is shipped to you.
-You agree to pay that invoice upon receipt as your method of reimbursement.
+You agree to pay that PayPal invoice upon receipt as your method of reimbursement.
 The Lute Rental Program will, in turn, pay for shipping from you back to the LRP when you are finished with the rental.
 For both shipments, you understand and agree that each shipment will include payment of insurance of the instrument and its case for their value listed in the description of each instrument on the Rental Lute Collection page.
 We will ask you, when you ship it back to us, to insure it for that same value.
 You will be reimbursed for shipping the instrument/case back to us via a check that will be mailed to you from the LSA Treasurer.
 In order to be reimbursed, we will ask you to send us the shipping invoice and you will be reimbursed for 100% of that invoice total.